MeaghanWetherell/Chewaucan/Assets/Scripts/MapSystem/README_MapSystem.txt

 			- place the waypoint at the exact x and z coordinates that you want the waypoint to teleport to
 			- keep the y position at 5 so it can be seen by the camera
 			- set the desired y teleport value manually in the TeleportWaypoint component of that prefab instance.

+Drawing a new Map Image
+	The minimap image itself is a 1m:1px scale representation of the world, where 1 pixel in the image is equal to 1 meter (or 1 unit) in the game world.
+Please keep to this scaling when drawing a new map image .
+This same image is also used in the full map view scene.